snoopy3476/WslCmd/README.md

     ```
     :: Run following commands on Windows CMD

-    :: Set a path of Windows to install: Replace (USER_NAME) appropriately
+    :: Set a path of Windows to install:
+    ::   Replace (USER_NAME) appropriately
     set WSLLINK_ROOT="C:\Users\(USER_NAME)\WslLink"

-    :: Install from the repository, then append installed path to Windows PATH env var
+    :: Install from the repository,
+    :: then append installed path to Windows PATH env var
     cargo install --git=https://github.com/snoopy3476/WslLink.git ^
                   --root="%WSLLINK_ROOT%" ^
                   && setx PATH "%PATH%;%WSLLINK_ROOT%\bin"
     ```
   - Re-open CMD to apply modified PATH
-    - If you are using Windows Terminal, it may not be enough to open a new CMD tab.
-      You need to close and re-open Windows Terminal itself.
+    - If you are using Windows Terminal, you need to close and re-open Windows Terminal itself.
 - Build on WSL (need to install mingw-64)
   - [Install Rust for WSL](https://www.rust-lang.org/tools/install)
   - Install prerequisites on WSL